What to expect during a course

 Dogs may be kept outside the building on leash if the leash is secured to a stake or to the picnic bench.
 If you prefer to keep your dog in your car - we recommend that you park in the shade at an adjacent lot - you may need a Discover Pass.
 Ask when you arrive.

+The bench room in Building #315 is equipped with a large professional quality workbench for each student.
+Each work bench is stocked with a set of high quality hand-tools.
 If you are just beginning woodworking you do not need to bring any tools along with you.
 You can use our tools and then base your tool purchases based on that experience.